 There are many places that you can buy vegetable glycerine.
 You should be able to find it in a drugstore or nutrition store, but almost definitely in a health food store.

-What Dispenser Should I Use for this Homemade Foaming Hand Soap?
+What Dispenser Should I Use?

 Finding a good quality dispenser for this soap is a little tough.